 As you recover, you may need to use fewer of these methods.
 Dysphagia after a stroke may improve greatly over time.

 You may still be at high risk of aspiration even with these methods.
 If this is the case, you may need to use a feeding tube for a period of time to prevent aspiration.

 A major complication of aspiration is harm to the lungs.
-When food, drink, or stomach contents make its way into your lungs, it can damage the tissues there.
+When food, drink, or stomach contents make their way into your lungs, they can damage the tissues there.
 The damage can sometimes be severe.
 Aspiration also increases your risk of pneumonia.
 This is an infection of the lungs that causes fluid to build up in the lungs.
 Pneumonia needs to be treated with antibiotics.
 In some cases, it may cause death.

 Other possible complications from dysphagia include: